xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/mtms/discovery_using_defined.rst

 | IP address                   | 10.1.2.1   |
 +------------------------------+------------+

 The BMC IP address is obtained by the open range dhcp server and the plan in this scenario is to change the IP address for the BMC to a static IP address in a different subnet than the open range addresses.
+The static IP address in this example is in the same subnet as the open range to simplify the networking configuration on the xCAT management node.

 +------------------------------+------------+
 | BMC Information              | Value      |